AdguardTeam/AGLint/README.md

 ```
 will be reported as warning:
 ```
- 1:0  warn  The scriptlet should use SingleQuoted quotes
+ 1:0  warn  The scriptlet should use single quotes
 ```
 since the parameters should be wrapped in single quotes according to AdGuard's coding policy.